The Green Mile (film)

 The Green Mile is a 1999 American fantasy drama film written and directed by Frank Darabont and based on the 1996 novel by Stephen King.
-It stars Tom Hanks as a death row prison guard during the Great Depression who witnesses supernatural events following the arrival of an enigmatic convict (Michael Clarke Duncan) at his facility.
+It stars Tom Hanks as a death row correctional officer during the Great Depression who witnesses supernatural events following the arrival of an enigmatic convict (Michael Clarke Duncan) at his facility.

-The Green Mile premiered in the United States on December 10, 1999, to positive reviews from critics, who praised Darabont's direction and writing, emotional weight, and performances (particularly for Hanks and Duncan), although its length received some criticism.
+The Green Mile was released by Warner Bros. in the United States on December 10, 1999, to positive reviews from critics, who praised Darabont's direction and writing, emotional weight, and performances (particularly for Hanks and Duncan), although its length received some criticism.
 It was a commercial success, grossing $286.8 million from its $60 million budget, and was nominated for four Academy Awards: Best Picture, Best Supporting Actor for Duncan, Best Sound, and Best Adapted Screenplay.

 Plot

-In 1935, corrections officer Paul Edgecomb oversees "The Green Mile," the death row section of Cold Mountain Penitentiary, alongside officers Brutus Howell, Dean Stanton, Harry Terwilliger, and the sadistic and despised Percy Wetmore, whose connections to the state governor shield him from punishment.
-The guards supervise three prisoners: Eduard "Del" Delacroix, who is frequently tormented by Percy; the violent and erratic William Wharton; and John Coffey, a hulking yet gentle and simple-minded African-American man convicted of raping and murdering two white girls after being found distraught while cradling their bodies.
+In 1935, corrections officer Paul Edgecomb oversees "The Green Mile", the death row section of Cold Mountain Penitentiary, alongside officers Brutus Howell, Dean Stanton, Harry Terwilliger, and the sadistic and despised Percy Wetmore, whose connections to the state governor shield him from repercussions.
+The guards supervise three prisoners: Eduard "Del" Delacroix, whom Percy frequently torments; the violent and erratic William "Wild Bill" Wharton; and John Coffey, a hulking yet gentle and simple-minded African-American man convicted of raping and murdering two white girls after being found distraught while cradling their bodies.
 John asserts that he tried to "take it back", but could not.

 Paul grows doubtful that John committed the crimes and soon discovers he possesses miraculous healing abilities.
-John cures Paul's crippling bladder infection by absorbing it into himself before expelling it as flies, explaining that he "took it back".
+John cures his crippling bladder infection by absorbing it into himself before expelling it as flies, explaining that he "took it back".
 After Percy crushes Del's pet mouse, Mr. Jingles, John urgently requests the body and resurrects it, further convincing the guards of his powers.

-Fed up with Percy's behavior, the officers let him officiate an execution on the condition that he take a job at Briar Ridge insane asylum afterward.
-At Del's execution, Percy deliberately neglects to wet the sponge meant to conduct electricity, causing Del an agonizing death.
-John senses and is overwhelmed by Del's pain, causing him to inadvertently transfer some of his power into Mr. Jingles, who scurries away.
+Fed up with Percy's behavior, the officers let him officiate an execution on the condition that he take a job at Briar Ridge Mental Hospital, afterward.
+At Del's execution, Percy deliberately neglects to wet the sponge meant to conduct electricity, sentencing Del to an agonizing death.
+John senses and is overwhelmed by Del's pain, inadvertently transferring some of his power to Mr. Jingles, who scurries away.

-Paul convinces the guards (excluding Percy) to take John to heal warden Hal's terminally ill wife, Melinda.
-They straitjacket Percy and confine him to a padded cell as punishment for torturing Del before sneaking John out of the prison to the warden's home.
-John absorbs Melinda's illness, restoring her health, but is left in severe pain from containing it within him.
-The guards return John to his cell, and release Percy, but John grabs hold of and transfers the illness into Percy, who, in a possessed state, shoots Wharton dead.
-Paul demands answers, leading John to transfer into him Wharton's memories, revealing him to be responsible for the crimes of which John was convicted.
+Paul convinces the guards (excluding Percy) to take John out of prison to heal Warden Hal's terminally ill wife, Melinda.
+They confine Percy to a padded cell as punishment for torturing Del before sneaking John to the warden's home.
+John absorbs Melinda's illness, but experiences severe pain from containing it within himself.
+The guards return John to his cell and release Percy, but John grabs Percy and forces flies into his mouth.
+In a possessed state, Percy shoots Wharton dead before the flies leave his body.
+Paul demands answers, and John shows him Wharton's memories, revealing he was responsible for the crimes of which John was convicted – John was attempting to resurrect the girls.
 Percy is left catatonic and later committed to Briar Ridge.